Overview

 - Dograh AI instance running and accessible

-If you compiled Asterisk from source, ensure
+If you compiled Asterisk from source, ensure both

 The following Asterisk configuration files need to be set up to work with Dograh.
 These are minimal examples focused on the Dograh integration — refer to the Asterisk documentation for full configuration details.Enable ARI (ari.conf)